Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Introduction

-Numerous applications in edge computing, like federated ML and multiplayer AR games, require distant clients to engage in cooperative endeavors via message exchanges to achieve common objectives.
-However, the effective deployment of such cooperative edge applications for the optimization of system performance throughout an entire edge network remains a subject of uncertainty.
+Numerous applications in EC, like federated ML and multiplayer AR games, require distant clients to engage in cooperative endeavors via message exchanges to achieve common objectives.
+However, the effective deployment of such cooperative edge applications for optimizing system performance throughout an entire edge network remains a subject of uncertainty.
 The authors in \cite{wang2020service} discussed a formal analysis of the issue.
-To achieve a holistic system representation, offered a variety of cost models by presenting an iterative technique called ITEM based on a comprehensive formulation.
-In each iteration, they built a graph to encapsulate all the costs and change the cost optimization issue into a graph cut problem.
-By resolving a sequence of graph cuts employing available max-flow techniques, the lowest cost shortcut is found.
+To achieve a holistic system representation, they offered a variety of cost models by presenting an iterative technique called ITEM based on a comprehensive formulation.
+In each iteration, they built a graph to encapsulate all the costs and transformed the cost optimization issue into a graph-cut problem.
+By resolving a sequence of graph cuts employing available max-flow techniques, the lowest-cost shortcut is found.
 They established the existence of a parameterized constant approximation ratio for ITEM.
 Moreover, they developed an online method called OPTS that is based on optimally alternating between partial and complete placement updates, driven by insights from the optimum stopping theory.